stylemistake/runner/README.md

 ### 3.4.
 Flags

-All flags you pass to the script are passed on to your tasks.
-Flags are arguments beginning with a dash (`-`).
+All flags you pass to the script are passed to your tasks.
+Flags are arguments beginning with a dash.

 ```bash
 $ bash tasks.sh foo --production